KALMUS-Color-Toolkit/KALMUS/notebooks/USAGE_COMMAND_LINE_UI.md

-# Welcome to the Interactive User Guide for KALMUS (Command-line Interface)!
+# Welcome to the User Guide for KALMUS (Command-line Interface)!

 In this Markdown Tutorial I will introduce:
 - **Installation of KALMUS package**